-Our thoughts and prayers go out to the millions of American families impacted by Hurricane Harvey and Hurricane Irma > over the last several weeks.
-We know that this is just the beginning of the recovery and restoration effort. > > Whether we are preparing for more hurricanes to come or winter weather slowing approaching, safety is absolutely the top > priority both for employees and customers in this situations.
-An abundance of resources exist to support and reference > in the face of a natural disaster.
-See the CDC’s Hurricane Readiness Tips > > This recent series of storms has made us even more aware of the fact that it can be hard to react and respond during a > natural disaster; the more prepared you are, the less damage you must undo once it’s over.
+Our thoughts and prayers go out to the millions of American families impacted by Hurricane Harvey and Hurricane Irma over the last several weeks.
+We know that this is just the beginning of the recovery and restoration effort.

+Whether we are preparing for more hurricanes to come or winter weather slowly approaching, safety is absolutely the top priority both for employees and customers in these situations.
+An abundance of resources exist to support and reference in the face of a natural disaster.
+See the CDC’s Hurricane Readiness Tips

+This recent series of storms has made us even more aware of the fact that it can be hard to react and respond during a natural disaster; the more prepared you are, the less damage you must undo once it’s over.

 So, as we recover and look ahead, what can you do to minimize the impact of a natural disaster on your business?

 Have operational centers or provider partners in a wide variety of geographical locations.
 Natural disasters can disrupt power, phones, internet and other communication tools for a long time.
 This is difficult to do in a short time frame or if you are a single location operation.

 Still, you may be able to quickly outsource some of your work and in the long-term, you can certainly contract for contingency capacity with other contact center service providers during a disaster.
 For example, one of our northeastern clients has exercised a previous agreement with us to shift some of their in-house work to one of our western centers during the hurricane season window.
 Because plans were in place, this was done quickly and without disruption for their customers.
 This will ensure our clients can deliver quality customer service no matter what the storm’s outcome is in their region.

 As well, GCS has the added benefit of off-shore locations in the event of a larger national disaster or emergency.